lynali-ur/Interpretable-Interview-Feedback/README.txt

 The packages are listed below and can be installed using the requirements.txt.
 I recommend installing it under a virtual environment using command:
 ********pip install -r requirements.txt**********

-The google api requires credential for verification purpose, the key is in the GCloudKey.json file, the instruction to set it up can be found here: https://cloud.google.com/docs/authentication/getting-started.
+The google api requires credential for verification purpose, to setup the key, follow the instruction to set it up can be found here: https://cloud.google.com/docs/authentication/getting-started.

 Dependencies: